Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Eligible Organization Type*

-The dropdown menu will give you the following options, and you will be able to select only one:
+The dropdown menu will provide you the following options, and you will be able to select only one:

-• Not for profit mandated to improve Indigenous outcomes/serve Indigenous communities; or
+- Not for profit mandated to improve Indigenous outcomes/serve Indigenous communities

 Project Title*